fsoubes/FilterRank/rank_filters.md

 # 3.Results
 Here are shown the results of the selected picture before and after rank filters functions in imageJ.

-The output of ImageJ median filter function is an 8-bit image in [Fig.XXXXXXX].
+The followed image shows the output of the Median filter function in 8-bit image[Fig.X].
 ![yolo](https://github.com/fsoubes/FilterRank/blob/master/images/normalmedian.png)
 #### Figure XX.
-Result of median filter function, 1: input image, 2: output image
+Result of Median filter function with radius=2, 1: input image, 2: output image

+The followed image shows the output of the Maximun filter function in 8-bit image[Fig.X].
+Here we can clearly see the brightest points due to the Maximun filter.
 ![yolo2](https://github.com/fsoubes/FilterRank/blob/master/images/normalmax.png)
 #### Figure XX.
-Result of maximun filter function, 1: input image, 2: output image
+Result of Maximun filter function with radius=2, 1: input image, 2: output image

+The followed image shows the output of the Minimun filter function in 8-bit image[Fig.X].
+Here we can clearly see the darkest points in the image due to the Minimun filter.
 ![yolo2](https://github.com/fsoubes/FilterRank/blob/master/images/normalmin.png)
 #### Figure XX.
-Result of minimun filter function, 1: input image, 2: output image
+Result of Minimun filter function with radius=2, 1: input image, 2: output image

+The followed image shows the output of the Variance filter function in 8-bit image[Fig.X].
+On the output image we can clearly see the edges on the image represented by the pixels in white.
 ![yolo2](https://github.com/fsoubes/FilterRank/blob/master/images/normalvariance.png)
 #### Figure XX.
-Result of Variance filter function, 1: input image, 2: output image
+Result of Variance filter function with radius=2 , 1: input image, 2: output image